-Establish a media center that is staffed 24/7 with power outlets, Internet access, restrooms, tables, chairs, air conditioning, and a briefing area with a multiple microphone system (if possible).
-The Core Response Team meeting room should not be in close proximity to the media center.
-Issue credentials for entering the media center.
-Direct media to the center to work and receive information.
-Issue periodic statements to the media gathered at the center.
-Set up area for interviews.
-Provide food for reporters and photographers.
-Photograph and release your own pictures and video to give close-up coverage with less confusion and intrusion.
-Arrange for meals, and bring in bedding and clean clothes for staffers who may not go home for a while.
-Give staff frequent breaks and ability to contact their families.
-Monitor staff fatigue levels.
+- Establish parking areas for satellite trucks and other large media vehicles. - Establish a media center staffed 24/7 with power outlets, Internet

+- access, restrooms, tables, chairs, air conditioning, and a briefing area with a multiple microphone system (if possible).
+The Core Response Team meeting room should not be near the media center. - Issue credentials for entering the media center. - Direct media to the center to work and receive information. - Issue periodic statements to the media gathered at the center. - Set up an area for interviews. - Provide food for reporters and photographers. - Photograph and release your pictures and video to give close-up coverage with less confusion and intrusion. - Arrange for meals, and bring bedding and clean clothes for staffers who may not go home for a while. - Give staff frequent breaks and the ability to contact their families. - Monitor staff fatigue levels.

-SEE AN EXAMPLE COMMUNICATION AND INFORMATION SHEET IN THE APPENDICE OF THIS PLAN
+SEE AN EXAMPLE COMMUNICATION AND INFORMATION SHEET IN THE APPENDICES OF THIS PLAN